ConductionNL/skeleton-app/docs/apiService.md

 This page consists of the following parts:

+- Adding an API
+  - Adding an exiting API
+  - Adding an API to the gateway
 - API service

 ---

-## _Adding an API to the ApiService_
+## _Adding an API_

 To be able to send the form and to show the data in the table we need an api that can handle this.
 In [this](https://github.com/CommonGateway/PetStoreAPI#running-the-api-with-the-skeleton-app) guide you can add an exiting API to the skeleton-app.
 This guide also explains how to create an API with [Stoplight](https://stoplight.io/)

+### _Adding an exiting API_
+text

+### _Adding an API to the gateway_
+text

+## _Adding an API to the ApiService_

+The Skeleton Application does API handling via the apiService in the application.
+The service is built on axios to fetch API data.
+Using this service saves many lines of code by calling upon methods in the component classes.

+You can find the ApiService at `cd pwa/src/apiService/apiService.ts` folder and structured with resources and services.
+Specific services such as logging are placed in services, and other calls are stored in resources.

-If we added the API we can create a `resource` in `/src/apiService/resources`
+If we added the API we can create a `resource` in `cd pwa/src/apiService/resources` or `service` in `cd pwa/src/apiService/services`
+We will create a resource file called
-- add a file called `example.tsx` with the following code
+- add a file called .tsx file `cd pwa/src/resource/example.tsx` with the following code
   - we want to add a getAll and create function.

+The example shown is the Notifications resource:
 ```Typescript
 // /src/apiService/resource/example.ts
 import { Send } from "../apiService";